coveooss/snapshot-automated-deployment/README.md

 > For this example, you'll need: Edit all fields, Edit all query pipelines, Edit all Machine Learning models, and View organization.

 ## Store the API Key as a GitHub Secret
-You should follow this documentation to add a new secret named API_KEY that will take the key that you just created as its value. https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository
+Follow [these steps](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to add a new secret named `API_KEY` and enter the API key that you created as its value.

 ## Update the GitHub Action
 In deploy_snapshot.yml, you'll need to update the ORG_ID variable to be the one of your own Coveo organization.